Blood sugar tests are

 test 6 to 12 weeks after your baby is born or after you stop breast-feeding

 your baby.
-If the results of this test are normal, you will still need to be tested for type 2 diabetes at least every 3 years.
+If the results of this test are normal, experts recommend you get tested for type 2 diabetes at least every 3 years.
 Even if your sugar level is

 normal, you are at increased risk of developing diabetes in the future.
 Eating